-But across the board the vital ingredient for a felt sense of wellness, is flexible, compassionate engagement with your thoughts, feelings, and actions.
+Across the spectrum the vital ingredient for a felt sense of wellness, is flexible, compassionate engagement with your thoughts, feelings, and actions.

 This is a fast-moving, complex time.
 With difficult challenges to navigate.
 Working together we will slow down to bring care-full attention to everything we do in session.
-We'll make room for compassionate curiosity to explore issues arising from:
+We'll make room for compassionate curiosity to explore issues arising from and connected to:

 - Life Stress